Managing VS Code Extension Caches

 FAQ

-How do I reduce VS Code startup time in containers?
+How do I clear a corrupted VS Code extension cache in a DevContainer?